CRISES IN THE CAPITALIST SYSTEM

 5. Agricultural Support to Settlers and Peasants.

-The colonial governments began offering subsidies to settlers and supplying hybrid seeds, fertilizers, and farm tools to both settlers and selected peasant farmers, so as to improve productivity
+Colonial governments began offering subsidies to settlers and supplying hybrid seeds, fertilizers, and farm tools to both settlers and selected peasant farmers, so as to improve productivity

 6. Development of Transport Infrastructure.

-8. Labor Recruitment and Mobilization.
+7. Labor Recruitment and Mobilization.

-Labor bureaus were established to formalize the recruitment and mobilization of African labor.
-For example, in Tanganyika, the Sisal Labour Bureau (SILABU) was set up to recruit workers for sisal plantations.
+In Tanganyika, the Sisal Labour Bureau (SILABU) was set up to recruit workers for sisal plantations.

 Railways played a crucial role in transporting laborers from reserves to work sites.